SCL: Towards Domain Generalization via Single-Temporal Multimodal Contrastive Learning for Remote Sensing Change Detection: Experiment

-We conduct training of ChangeCLIP on the three aforementioned training datasets and subsequently validated its performance on two large-scale change detection benchmarks.
-Tab.~\ref{tab:benchmarks} demonstrates that ChangeCLIP exhibits robust generalization and high accuracy, achieving excellent results on the LEVIR-CD~\cite{levir-cd} and WHU-CD~\cite{WHU} datasets even without the need for supervised learning.
-This underscores the model's ability to generalize well to diverse datasets, showcasing its potential for robust change detection applications.
+We conduct training of SCL on the three aforementioned training datasets and subsequently validate its performance on two large-scale change detection benchmarks.
+The models are validated on the benchmarks without any additional training to verify the method's generalization.
+Sequentially, the results are shown in Tab.~\ref{tab:benchmarks}.
+Tab.~\ref{tab:benchmarks} demonstrates that SCL demonstrates robust generalization and competitive accuracy without task-specific supervised fine-tuning on target datasets LEVIR-CD~\cite{levir-cd} and WHU-CD~\cite{WHU}.
+This underscores the ability of SCL to generalize well to diverse datasets, showcasing its potential for robust change detection applications.

-Comparing horizontally in Tab.~\ref{tab:benchmarks}, contrasting models trained on the SECOND and xView2 datasets reveals that real-world variations present in SECOND contribute to improved generalization for BiT~\cite{BIT}, TinyCD~\cite{codegoni2022tinycd} and USSFC-Net~\cite{ussfc}.
+In horizontal comparison in Tab.~\ref{tab:benchmarks}, methods are improved that trained in the SECOND than those trained in xView2 datasets.
+It reveals that real-world variations present in SECOND contribute to improved generalization for BiT~\cite{BIT}, TinyCD~\cite{codegoni2022tinycd}.
 However, due to its smaller data scale, performance is notably poor for Changer~\cite{arxiv:changer} and ChangeStar~\cite{Zheng_2021_ICCV_changestar}.
 In contrast, leveraging our training strategy results in enhanced performance across all methods.
-In a vertical comparison, our method consistently outperforms other approaches, demonstrating that existing methods are prone to overfitting on the training dataset, with poor generalization and zero-shot capabilities.
-Specifically, when validating on the LEVIR-CD dataset trained on the xView2 dataset, our method outperforms the state-of-the-art ChangeStar~\cite{Zheng_2021_ICCV_changestar} by 5.03\% in IoU and 9.71\% in F1.
-Furthermore, when training on our single-temporal-phase generated dataset, our method achieves a 9.49\% increase in IoU and a 5.88\% improvement in F1 compared to ChangeStar on LEVIR-CD.
+It illustrates the validity of our generation method SAIN.
+In a vertical comparison, our method consistently surpasses competing approaches in the evaluated benchmarks, revealing that many existing methods are prone to training overfitting and exhibit limited generalization and zero-shot performance.
+Our method has excellent generalization and cross-domain learning abilities.
+Specifically, when validating on the LEVIR-CD dataset trained on the xView2 dataset, our method outperforms the state-of-the-art ChangeStar~\cite{Zheng_2021_ICCV_changestar} by 9.71\% in F1 and 5.03\% in IoU.
+Furthermore, when training on our single-temporal generated dataset, our method achieves a 5.88\% improvement in F1 and a 9.49\% increase in IoU compared to ChangeStar~\cite{Zheng_2021_ICCV_changestar} on LEVIR-CD.

-\textbf{Supervised change detection results.} Tab.~\ref{tab:sup-benchmark} presents the supervised results on the LEIR-CD~\cite{levir-cd} and WHU-CD~\cite{WHU} datasets.
-We remove the two segmentation prediction branches of ChangeCLIP and fine-tune ChangeCLIP on the dataset separately.
-We found that change detection performance of ChangeCLIP improves significantly after supervised fine-tuning on each dataset.
-This demonstrates the potential of ChangeCLIP as a unified model for change detection.